benmvp/slides/2022/connecttech/webdev.md

 NOTES:

 - I want to let you know that the slides are already available online
-  - So if you want to follow along or can't see well from the back, you're good
+  - So if you want to follow along or can't see well from the back, I've got you covered
 - You can use this handy dandy QR code that'll take you to the slides
 - You can go to my website, benmvp.com, and find them there
 - Or I've already tweeted a link to the slides as well